-A concussion is a traumatic brain injury (TBI).
-It occurs when the brain is jolted back and forth too quickly.
-This sudden movement can create chemical changes and damage to brain cells, blood vessels, and nerves.
-In some instances, a concussion may also cause the brain to bleed, which can be fatal.
+Concussions are mild traumatic brain injuries (TBIs) that are caused by impact to the brain, usually from blows to the head or whiplash, which causes the brain to jolt back and forth.
+This sudden movement can create chemical changes and damage brain cells, blood vessels, and nerves.
+In severe instances, a concussion may also cause the brain to bleed, which can be fatal.

 - Blurred vision

 - Slurred speech, difficulty speaking